 Physical quantity

-- Every measurement in physics can be traced back to combinations of these base units.
+- Every measurement in physics can be traced back to combinations of base units.

 SI base units

-The fundamental units from which all other units are derived.
+The seven fundamental units from which every other unit is built.
 They are defined by international agreement and are independent of each other.
+OCR examines you on the first six (luminous intensity is not assessed at A-level).

 Examiner Tips and Tricks